 It has been an exciting journey so far, where you will find articles on the use of DMT with diverse populations such as the project for Teach for India, where facilitators worked with students of the TFI program to the inhabitants belonging purely to the corporate world.
 A new chapter began for art based therapists in February when we conducted a national project, with the therapists conducting an innovation-creation workshop for the company Thermax Ltd, at the same time, across Delhi-Kolkata-Gujarat-Pune, for their learning fest.
 You will find an interesting article on the findings of the link between creativity and innovation through art as a part of our special corporate series #actionthroughart.

 Many interesting projects are cropping up in the field of Dance Therapy in India, helped by the dedicated practitioners all over India.
 Some positive inroads are being made towards taking this field to a new level.
 We hope dedicated supporters and readers like you all enjoy being a part of this journey as much as us.

 Hope you enjoy reading the journal as much as we loved creating it!!!

 Dance Movement Therapy Facilitator/Bollywood Instructor/ Researcher

 When you dance to your own rhythm, life taps its toes to your beat.

-Experiencing the process of being a Dance Therapist, I have found myself to be very grounded and happy at the same time ever since.
+Experiencing the process of being a Dance Movement Facilitator, I have found myself to be very grounded and happy at the same time ever since.
 Dance for me is passion, it defines me, it helps me be a better person and win over all situations.
 I breathe dance.